-I’ve lived in York for nearly three years now, and I finally feel like I can call myself something of an expert on this beautiful city!
+UPDATED APRIL 2026!
+Having lived in York for most of the last decade, I do consider myself something of an expert on this beautiful city.
 York is so photogenic and full of gorgeous, historic buildings at every turn.
 Whether you visit a popular tourist attraction or stumble upon a hidden gem, you’ll be wowed.
 The city is an Instagrammers dream, with the snickelways (small, narrow passageways) tucked around places that date back hundreds of years.
+Plus, visiting the best photo spots is one of the top free things to do in York.
 So here you are, all you Instagrammers: a full and complete guide for the best Instagram spots and most Instagrammable places in York!

 City Walls (Bootham Bar to Monk Bar)